santoshphilip/weppy/README.md

     - go to PLANTLOOP
         - click on one of the loops
         - click on "show node connections"
-            - It will hsoe you what components this connected to.
+            - It will show you what components this connected to.

 You can try this with other objects